praneetha1996/InteractivePoster/README.md

 Flask, Dash, and Plotly.

 This is this repo's [example iPoster](https://iposter-template.herokuapp.com/).
+The poster layout is formatted to meet WorkForce Development requirements, and can be exported as a PDF from your web browser.

 ## Step 1.
 Fork this Github Repo:
 Fork this repo into your Github account using the fork button at the